ztrnr/fullstack-example/README.md

 if you want something different or a change to this workflow let me know.

+ORR just force push to main.
+Who really cares about this repo anyway?

 *if you don't have git see Installing Git on Windows below for directions